bandzaw/biplanes/README.md

 In Biplanes, although the game ends when one player reaches 15 points, bullets in the air at that point are allowed to score.
 It's possible, therefore, to have a game with a 15-15 tie, or to win with 16 points.

 Bug: In Biplanes, horizontal-flying bullets headed directly at the narrow spot on the upper half of the tower sometimes fly right through it, as if the tower wasn't there.

+# Game details
+- The objective of Biplanes is to score 15 points by shooting down the balloon or the enemy's biplane.
+- Before the game begins, players can choose between short-range and long-range shots.